sobri909/CloudKitQueues/README.md

 ## Automatic Rate Limit Management

-CloudKitQueues observes and respects CloudKit's rate limit timeouts, and automatifally retries once the timeouts permit.
+CloudKitQueues observes and respects CloudKit's rate limit timeouts, and automatically retries once the timeouts permit.

 ## Fast and Slow Queues

-CloudKitQueues manages two sets of queues: one for fast operations (eg actions for which the user is waiting to see the result of in the UI), and one slow operations (eg record backups, restores, and deletes that the user is not expecting to see the immediate results of).
+CloudKitQueues manages two sets of queues:

+- **Fast Queue:** For fast operations, eg actions for which the user is waiting to see the result in the UI.
+- **Slow Queue:** For slow operations, eg backups, restores, and deletes that the user is not expecting to see the immediate results of.

-So for example if fetching a record, you can choose to either `fetch(ckRecordId)` or `slowFetch(ckRecordId)`.
-Or if saving changes to a record, you can choose to either `save(ckRecord)` or `slowSave(ckRecord)`.
+So for example when fetching a record you can choose to either `fetch(ckRecordId)` or `slowFetch(ckRecordId)`.
+If saving changes to a record, you can choose to either `save(ckRecord)` or `slowSave(ckRecord)`.
+When deleting a record, you can choose to either `delete(ckRecordId)` or `slowDelete(ckRecordId)`.

-CloudKitQueues manages these queues internally so that "fast" actions are batched together and happen as quickly as possible, and "slow" actions are batched together and performed when
+CloudKitQueues manages these queues internally so that "fast" actions are batched together and performed as quickly as possible, and "slow" actions are batched together and performed when
 CloudKit determines that the energy and network conditions best suit.

 ## Setup